-FINMA’s risk-oriented supervision consists of six supervisory categories, with market participants in category 6 not subject to prudential supervision.
-All banks and securities dealers are assigned to categories 1 to 5 on the basis of measurable criteria, namely total assets, assets under management, privileged deposits and required capital.
+FINMA’s risk-oriented supervision consists of five supervisory categories.
+Institutions are categorised on the basis of measurable criteria, namely total assets, assets under management, privileged deposits and required capital (cf. Annex 3 of the BO).

 The main features of each supervisory category are as follows: